cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 The chart in Figure 3 illustrates the frequency of citation for the 34 principles across the studies that we have considered, distinguishing between *Allen Principles* (in blue) and *Extending Principles* (in yellow).
 The x-axis lists the principles, while the y-axis represents their frequency of occurrence.
 The *Allen Principles*, such as "Existence and Representation," "Ownership and Control," "Transparency," and "Interoperability, show a significantly higher occurrence, indicating a strong foundation in existing literature, maybe based on the fact that those principles have been around for longer.
 In contrast, the *Extending Principles*, including "Cost," "Scalable," "Trust," and "Verifiability and Authenticity," show greater variability; for example, 19 out of the 24 extending principles, were cited by fewer than five authors.
 The analysis suggests the centrality of the Allen Principles which remain dominant, while emerging principles contribute to the evolving discourse in the field.

 ![Principles selection](/definition/images/principles_selection/Principles_selection.png)
-*Figure 3: The number of citations per principle across the 18 authors.*
+*Figure 3: The distribution of principles.*

 The average value of citation occurrences is 27%, where we placed a red threshold line as a reference for comparison (we used 25% for simplicity).
 We used this threashold line to extract a subset of principles for SSI; namely, we selected principles cited by at least the 25% of the authors.
 This heuristic of 25% is a typified strategy that aids in making decisions efficiently by relying on practical rules.[^heuristic] Thus, the final list includes principles that surpass the red threshold in Figure 3.
 The final list is reported in [Table 3](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_semplification/Principles_semplification1.html), and accounts for 15 principles - 10 from Allen plus five extending principles.
 Note that the merging process has collapsed some of the original names within the same cell.